JackalJoe/USB-Docs/(3) Ultraseedbox Applications/Transmission.md

 #### Connecting and Using Transmission Remote GUI

-Connecting to your Ultraseedbox Transmission is a relatively simple process.
+Connecting to your Ultra.cc Transmission is a relatively simple process.

 #### Creating a New Connection